eglazkova/ITP_NYU_student_work_web_dev_backend/README.md

 These places affect environment, water, animals, and people around them.
 Nevertheless, I don't think that I could just find some database with the numbers on deseases or eco-catastrophes that are caused by these huge waste dumps.

-So, I started thinking how to create the dynamic data-vis project with NO data.
+So, I started thinking how to create the dynamic data-viz' project with NO data.

 ![One of the waste landfills in Russia, "Lesnaya ground" ](https://habrastorage.org/webt/ix/4n/qy/ix4nqy1xknkxavylgzgetfmy2r0.jpeg)